-The in-person conference is full;
+The in-person conference and waiting list is full;

 We need to deeply trust and allow both our own dyings and our own certain resurrections, just as Jesus did!
 This is the full pattern of transformation.
 If we trust both, we are indestructible.
 That is how Jesus “saves” us from meaninglessness, cynicism, hatred, and violence—which is indeed death. —Richard Rohr